Interplay of magnetic field and trigonal distortion in the honeycomb $\Gamma$ model: Occurrence of a spin-flop phase: Field-induced spin-flop phase

 Apparently, the zero-field magnon gap $\Delta_{\textbf{K}} = 6\Gamma' = 1.8$, consistent with the data shown in Fig.~\ref{FIG-DispAFM}(a).
 However, one finds that depending on the relative magnitude of the magnetic field there could be a soft mode around the ordering wavevectors of $\boldsymbol{\Gamma}/\boldsymbol{\Gamma}'$ points.
 Hence, the lowest excitation gap is given by

 which decreases linearly with the increase of magnetic field.
 In Fig.~\ref{FIG-DispAFM}(c), we show the magnon dispersions at a field of $h = 1.2$, together with a lower magnon branch in Fig.~\ref{FIG-DispAFM}(d).
-It could be observed that excitation gap at $\boldsymbol{\Gamma}'$ point is slightly smaller than that of the $\textbf{K}$ point.
+It is observed that excitation gap at $\boldsymbol{\Gamma}'$ point is slightly smaller than that of the $\textbf{K}$ point.
 Since the melting of the AFM$_c$ ordering is accompanied by the closure of excitation gap at $\boldsymbol{\Gamma}'$ point, the lower transition point is estimated as $h_{t1} = \sqrt3 S(\Gamma+2\Gamma')$.

 We also calculate the Chern numbers and find that they are zero for both branches.
-This may because that the two branches touch with each other at some points and thus the Chern number is not well-defined.
+The reason may be that the two branches touch each other at some points and thus the Chern number is not well-defined.
 We note that the same conclusion was drawn in a relevant study \cite{ZhuBoson2020}.
 However, it is demonstrated that magnons in the paramagnetic phase is topologically nontrivial for the existence of nonzero Chern number \cite{McClarty2018,Joshi2018,LuoChen2020}.
 To this end, we proceed with the analysis of the paramagnetic phase at large enough magnetic field.
 Similarly, the BdG Hamiltonian of the paramagnetic phase takes the form of

 The magnon spectrum at the $\boldsymbol{\Gamma}$ point is

 which increases linearly with the magnetic field when $h$ is larger than the upper transition point $h_{t2} = 3S(\Gamma+2\Gamma')$.
 Figure~\ref{FIG-DispAFM}(e) shows the dispersion of the paramagnetic phase where $h = 3.0$ is taken as an example.
 It can be verified that the magnon gap at $\boldsymbol{\Gamma}$ is 1.2, which is in accordance with the theoretical value revealed in Eq.~\eqref{EQ:PlrzGapG}.
 More importantly, our result suggests that the Chern numbers of the two branches in the paramagnetic phase are $-1$ and $+1$, respectively, see Fig.~\ref{FIG-DispAFM}(f).